-Collective narratives about climate change refer to imaginary futures that can be either utopian or dystopian (e.g. Amitav Ghosh 2016), often presenting apocalyptic stories and imagery in an effort to capture attention and evoke emotional and behavioural response (O'Neill and Smith 2014).
-The idea of grief at the potential for mass extinction of species, including humanity (Lovelock 2007; Head 2016; Heise 2017).
-In turn, epistemic evolution, the increasing dependency of global society in further developments in knowledge and technology to continue surviving in the Anthropocene, mirrors a narrative of opportunity (Renn 2018).
+Collective narratives about climate change refer to imaginary futures that can be either utopian or dystopian (e.g., Ghosh 2016), often presenting apocalyptic stories and imagery in an effort to capture attention and evoke emotional and behavioural response (O'Neill and Smith 2014).
+The idea of the Anthropocene has gained traction as a way of imagining a new era of human-environment relations characterised by unprecedented human influence over natural ecosystems, and to mobilise a sense of grief at the potential for mass extinction of species, including humanity (Lovelock 2007; Head 2016; Heise 2017).
+In turn, epistemic evolution, the increasing dependency of global society on further developments in knowledge and technology to continue surviving in the Anthropocene, mirrors a narrative of opportunity (Renn 2018).